Emily Faithfull

 Emily Faithfull (27 May 1835 – 31 May 1895) was an English women's rights activist who set up the Victoria Press to publish the English Woman's Journal.

 Biography

 Emily Faithfull was born on 27 May 1835 at Headley Rectory, Surrey.
-She was the youngest daughter of the Rev. Ferdinand Faithfull and Elizabeth Mary Harrison.
+She was the youngest daughter of the Rev. Ferdinand Faithfull (who ran a small boys' school at the Rectory) and Elizabeth Mary Harrison.
 Faithfull attended school in Kensington and was presented at court in 1857.

 Faithfull joined the Langham Place Circle, composed of like-minded women such as Barbara Leigh Smith Bodichon, Bessie Rayner Parkes, Jessie Boucherett, Emily Davies, and Helen Blackburn.
 The Langham Place Circle advocated for legal reform in women's status (including suffrage), wider employment possibilities, and improved educational opportunities for girls and women.
 Although Faithfull identified with all three aspects of the group's aims, her primary areas of interest centered on advancing women's employment opportunities.
 The Circle was responsible for forming the Society for Promoting the Employment of Women in 1859.